wesleywu20/ece120_automata/README.md

 These tools are implemented in Python, so using them assumes you have Python installed on your system.
 If not, just visit the [Official Python Website](https://www.python.org/downloads/) and download any version of Python 3 for your operating system.

+You will also need Python's `pip` to install some non-default Python libraries.
+If you don't have it installed on your system yet, you can simply follow these directions on the [pip documentation](https://pip.pypa.io/en/stable/installation/#get-pip-py).

 ## Usage
 To use the tools in this repo, simply clone this repo:
 ```